jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 ![](../Images/EmptyBreadboard.png)

-Some of the holes are electrically connected!
-This helps us hook parts together to make circuits, but it's important to what is connected to what:
+Some of the holes are electrically connected to each other!
+This helps us hook parts together to make circuits, but it's important to what's connected to what.
+The breadboard is divided into two parts: power and components:

 ![](../Images/BreadboardLayout.png)

-The breadboard is divided into two parts: power and components.

 **POWER**
 The top/bottom each have two long rows used for power distribution, noted as `+` and `–`.
 They are connected along the rows but not to each other or to their pair on the opposite side of the breadboard.